 "The God-elected physician," says Van Helmont, "will be accompanied by many signs and wonders for the schools; and whilst he uses his gifts for the alleviation of his neighbours' sufferings, he will refer the glory of his cures to God.
 Pity is his guide.
 His heart will be truth, and his knowledge understanding.
-Love will be his sister, and the truth of the Lord will enlighten his path.
-He will call upon the grace of God, and the desire of gain shall not possess him.
-For the Lord is rich and a free giver;

-and pays back an hundredfold with a heaped-up measure.
+Love will be his sister, and the truth of the Lord will He will call upon enlighten his path. the grace of God, and the desire of gain shall not possess him.
+For the Lord is rich and a free giver; and pays back an hundredfold with a heaped-up measure.
 He will make fruitful his work, and his hand shall be clothed in blessings.
 From his mouth shall flow comfort; and his voice shall be as a trumpet, at the sound of which disease shall vanish.
 His feet shall bring gladness, and sickness shall dissolve before him like the snow in summer.
 Health shall follow his footsteps.
 These are the promises of the Lord to the holy one whom he has chosen: these are the blessings reserved for him whose path is the path of mercy.
 Moreover, the Holy Ghost shall enlighten him."

-There was a period in ancient times when the magnetic condition was known, and where the diligent application of its operations was used as a remedy, as well as for religious and political purposes, especially by means of the laurel and of vapours; and it was then confined to the temples of the gods as a mystery; not flung to the multitude, nor permitted to be handled by unbelievers, deriders, nor dissemblers.
+There was a period in ancient times when the magnetic condition was known, and where the diligent application of its operations was used as a remedy, as well as for religious and political purposes, especially by means of the laure and of othere, was generally employed for these purposes.

+vapours;\ and it was then confined to the temples of the gods as a mystery; not flung to the multitude, nor permitted to be handled by unbelievers, deriders, nor dissemblers.